Table of Contents

 Symptoms of lumbar spinal canal stenosis

 People who have lumbar spinal canal stenosis may have back or leg pain or numbness.
 Your legs might also feel cramped, tired, or weak.
 These symptoms usually start when you are standing or walking.
+Many people notice the pain is better climbing stairs or leaning over a shopping cart and worse walking down the stairs.
 Often, the symptoms get better if you sit, crouch, or lie in the fetal position (with your knees tucked up to your chest).
 It’s thought that these positions “open” the lumbar canal and take the pressure off the nerves that go to the legs.
 In severe cases, stenosis can cause partial or complete bowel or bladder incontinence.

 What causes lumbar spinal canal stenosis?